 You need to think about the relationship you are building, your digital footprint and how they affiliate with your brand.
 Research shows that a Gen Z’er will likely research the provider before they make any concrete decision in accepting an opportunity, so your dated information and a stale website wont cut it.
 Keep your brand fresh and social channels engaging, this is now your first impression and trust me it counts.

-In Gen Z you have an audience expecting to be the largest wave of philanthropists and entrepreneurs, far likely to be influenced by real people and real stories than by celebrities.
-You need to keep this in mind and shift your focus on 'relationship building' and away from blanket advertising, they are an audience that have been inundated with digital advertising since they toddled over to their first mobile device and are astute in knowing what are 'real messages'.
+In Gen Z you have an audience expecting to be the largest wave of entrepreneurs, far likely to be influenced by real people and real stories than by celebrities.
+You need to keep this in mind and shift your focus on ‘relationship building’ and away from blanket advertising.
+Gen Z are an audience that have been inundated with digital advertising since they toddled over to their first mobile device and are astute in knowing what are ‘real messages’.

 By keeping activity real and honest to your brand you can authentically tell your own stories from your own people, you not only build a connection but it goes a long way to building that trust and loyalty they seek.